-Denver International Airport’s (DIA) Art and Culture Program presents paintings and works on paper by prolific Denver-based, Japanese-American artist Homare Ikeda.
-The exhibition is on display today through September and is accessible 24-hours a day in the Jeppesen Terminal Art Gallery, located on the northwest side of Level 5.
-The exhibit was made possible by William Havu Gallery, which is based in the Golden Triangle Arts District of Denver.
+Denver International Airport’s (DIA) Art and Culture Program presented paintings and works on paper by prolific Denver-based, Japanese-American artist Homare Ikeda.
+The exhibit was made possible by William Havu Gallery, based in the Golden Triangle Arts District of Denver.

-The timing of the exhibition coincides with the one year anniversary of the inaugural flight between United’s hub in Denver to Tokyo-Narita International Airport on June 10.
-The daily flight marked the Mile High City’s first nonstop connection to Asia last year.
+The timing of the exhibition coincided with the one year anniversary of the inaugural flight between United’s hub in Denver to Tokyo-Narita International Airport on June 10.
+The daily flight marked the Mile High City’s first nonstop connection to Asia.

 "We are delighted to exhibit the fine art of one of Colorado's most prolific Japanese-American contemporary artists,” said Chris Stevens, DIA’s Manager of the Art and Culture Program.
 “It is our hope that passengers and airport visitors will take away a refreshing perspective and approach to viewing contemporary Japanese-American art."

 Born on the subtropical island of Yoron, near Okinawa, Japan, Homare Ikeda spent his childhood exploring the island and the coral reefs surrounding it.
 After high school, he left his small island world to explore Japan and India.
 Ikeda had no exposure to the world of fine arts but was interested nonetheless, teaching himself Japanese brush painting by copying pictures out of books and later becoming interested in Contemporary Art.